 Toast the spices for around two minutes, stirring often.
 You want to toast the spices and flavor the oil and onions and garlic and ginger really well so that they look like the photo below.

 Stir and increase the heat, bringing the curry to the boil, then reduce the temperature to maintain bubbling away at a lively simmer.
-Simmer for ten minutes and then add the frozen or fresh spinach, sugar, salt, and simmer for a further five minutes.

-If your spinach is frozen you may need to increase the heat for a few minutes to bring the curry back to a simmer.
+If your spinach is frozen you may need to increase the heat for a few minutes to bring the curry back to a vigorous simmer.
 I personally use frozen spinach that has already been chopped and frozen into small pellets, as you can see above.

 I find the bigger blocks take forever to defrost in the curry and release too much liquid.
 Fresh spinach leaves are fine but I do recommend chopping them finely and using 100 grams of baby spinach or the consistency of the curry will be completely different.